FotS: Both Noun And Verb Altogether

 Love

 Fruit of the Spirit.
-Love … is it really a secondhand emotion, and more importantly… is it just an emotion?
+Love.
+Is it really a secondhand emotion, and more importantly, is it merely an emotion, a feeling?
 How can something which is sometimes considered “second hand” according to worldly standards, be a top priority with God and necessary for the repair of the universe?

 The three fountains of God’s heart are love, joy, and peace.
-He oozes all three at a steady rate throughout the universe, consistent and repeatable, forever.
+He oozes all three at a steady rate throughout the universe, consistent and repeatable in a continual outpouring.

-We all want love, need love … always looking for love, and when we find it we drink it in like greedy, hungry souls.
+We all want love, need love.
+Always looking for love, and when we find it we drink it in like greedy, hungry souls.
 We want to talk about love but often can’t find the words to feel as though we’ve expressed ourselves well.
-For some “Love” is a form of money paid for work or service that apparently justifies treating someone unfairly in order to benefit from their work.
-Love in our society is another English word that we’ve used everywhere, so often, it seems to have lost its value.
+For some, “;ove” is a form of money paid for work or service that apparently justifies treating someone unfairly in order to benefit from their work.
+Love, in our society, is often another English word we’ve used everywhere, so often, it seems to have lost its value.

 i want to know what God has to say. i think it’s more important than anything else in the universe and more valuable than all important worldly things combined.

 People the world over love all kinds of things.
-Isaac loved savory meats in Genesis 27:4, some love pleasure according to Proverbs 21:17, yet others love silver, money, gifts, and attention.
+Issac loved savory meats in Genesis 27:4, some love pleasure according to Proverbs 21:17, yet others love silver, money, gifts, and attention.
 Hollywood has proven, that to many, if people give you their attention it must mean they love you, and all that attention is such an addiction, many will do anything for it.
-Some even say they love death.
-Santa Muerte is not holy.
-Not.
-God alone is Holy, He alone is worthy of prayer and our affections and not another.
+Some even say they love death, but having never been dead, i doubt they know what their talking about.

-There are righteous things to love also … Love the Lord with all your living, breathing, and feeling, love righteousness, justice, the truth, and peace to name a few.
+There are righteous things to love also.
+As Example, Love the Lord with all your living, breathing, and feeling, love righteousness, justice, the truth, and peace to name a few.
 In Psalm 45, the writer says God loves righteousness and hates wickedness, and in Psalm 52, David accuses another man of loving evil more than good and loving lying rather than speaking righteousness.

 Some say they “love”, what they call “their work” because it pays well, it’s emotionally satisfying, and pleasurable.
 For others, the goal is not to find work they “love”, but to make enough money to not have to work at all, then, yes then they will love what they do.
 Maybe.

 We love a multitude of things in this world.
-For me … i love to chew, i just love good food and good conversation. i love the smell of fresh cut grass, cool evenings, sunrise and sunset, the deep woods, the smell of freshly turned soil, fragrant flowers, my wife, giggling children, little girls’ eyes, April showers, and the turning of the seasons, yet they are not in the least competitive with my love for God.
-Even though i love them all, does my use of the word “love” actually mean the same thing as “love” in the sense of loving God?
+For me, i love to chew, i just love good food and good conversation. i love the smell of fresh cut grass, cool evenings, sunrise and sunset, the deep woods, the smell of freshly turned soil, fragrant flowers, my wife, giggling children, little girls’ eyes, April showers, and the turning of the seasons. i love them all, but does my use of the word love actually mean the same thing as love in the sense of loving God?
 It’s just a four-letter word in English, and as i said, we throw it around like we’re fertilizing the lawn, but often, it does not mean the same thing twice.

-i must ask myself then, what do i love, and what exactly is this thing God calls “love” and tells us in Gal5:22 it is the fruit of our life in Christ, one of the elements of how we know we are in the fellowship of the saints?
-Is it the same love for the rising sun as it is looking at the sunlight in my wife’s hair … is it the same as loving Jesus for my salvation?
+i must ask myself then, what do i love, and what exactly is this thing God calls “love” and tells us in Galatians 5:22 it is the fruit of our life in Christ, one of the elements of how we know we are in the fellowship of the saints?
+Is it the same love for the rising sun as it is looking at the sunlight in my wife’s hair.
+Is it the same as loving Jesus for my salvation?

 i believe we must be clear on what love actually is or else we will find ourselves lost in the pursuit of it, thereby losing our resolve.
 You know, we can pursue something so ardently for so long, we actually lose sight of what we’re doing it all for, if you know what i mean.
-When we chase after something without understanding what it is we are chasing, it easily loses substance and effortlessly morphs into other pursuits … some would call that rabbit trailing.
-Many times the Lord uses “love” as a verb, but my friends, it is more than a verb… to God, it is also a noun.
-To only leave it as an action item is a dangerous oversimplification in that if we reduce love solely to something we feel, we will miss love for what it is…. at its source. i don’t know this, but i suspect by love only being made a verb, it will likely make us Pharisees … meaning we can talk and act loving without actually loving … like kindness without compassion is duplicitous, love without devotion, mercy, and grace is deceit.
+When we chase after something without an understanding what it is we are chasing, it easily loses substance and effortlessly morphs into other pursuits.
+Some would call that rabbit trailing.
+Many times the Lord uses “love” as a verb, but my friends, it is more than a verb.
+To God, it is also a noun.
+To only leave it as an action item is a dangerous oversimplification in that if we reduce love to solely something we feel, we will miss love for what it is, at its source. i don’t know this, but i suspect by love only being made a verb, it will likely make us Pharisees, meaning we can talk and act loving without actually loving, like kindness without compassion is duplicitous, love without devotion, mercy, and grace is deceit.

 1 John 3:18, “My little children, let us not love in word or in tongue, but in deed and in truth.”
 We can appear to be fulfilling that scripture without actually fulfilling that scripture, that’s what i mean by saying, “It will likely make us Pharisees” if we only see love as a verb.